JacobMcAuley/foundry-patrol/README.md

 ### Special Thanks

 Super special thanks to Bazoop on discord!
 He was a willing participant to bad code.
+This special gratitude is also given to Cris
+#6864 on Discord.
+Their feedback on bugs and issues helped to refine Token Patrol.

 Special thanks to: Felix, Jasaplay, Moerill, Gen Kitty, Guaccamole, errational, and any others I missed for providing much needed feedback.

 # Donations